sadiqshah786/Machine_Learning./README.md

 ---------------------------------------------------
 - There are two main types of ML.
 #### Supervised Learning :
- - Given Write Ansewer (labeled)
+ - Given Write Answer (labeled) to the model.
  - Already given input and Output.

  ### Algorithms:
  - There are two main Algorithms of SL.
- - Regression  : It gives the Contineous result.
+ - Regression  : Model gives the Contineous result.
      - Simple Linear Regression
         - Y= mx + b
      - Polynomial Linear Regression  / Multiple Linear Regression